BetterAndroid/PanguText/docs-source/src/en/library/android.md

 // If issues occur, you can disable it.
 When disabled, Spanned text will return the original text. config.isProcessedSpanned = true
 // Whether to automatically re-measure the text width after processing.
-// Note: [PanguText] after injecting text and changing the text,
+// Note: After [PanguText] injects text and changes the text,
 // the width of [TextView] will not be calculated automatically.
 // At this time, this feature will call [TextView.setText] to re-execute the measurements,
-// which can fix every time in some dynamic layouts (such as `RecyclerView`) changes in text width,
+// which can fix issues in some dynamic layouts (such as `RecyclerView`) where text width changes each time,
-// but may cause performance issues, you can choose to disable this feature.
+// but may cause performance issues.
+You can choose to disable this feature.
 // To prevent unnecessary performance overhead,
 // this feature only takes effect on [TextView] with `maxLines` set to 1 or `singleLine`. config.isAutoRemeasureText = true
 // Set patterns to exclude during formatting using regular expressions.
 // For example, exclude all URLs. config.excludePatterns.add("https?://\\S+".toRegex())
-// For example, exclude emoji placeholders like "[doge]",
+// For example, exclude emoji placeholders like "[doge]".
-// if you use [ImageSpan] to display emoji images, you can choose to exclude these placeholders. config.excludePatterns.add("\\[.*?]".toRegex())
+// If you use [ImageSpan] to display emoji images, you can choose to exclude these placeholders. config.excludePatterns.add("\\[.*?]".toRegex())
 // Set the spacing ratio for CJK characters.
 // This determines the final layout effect.